 Stocks on the Road to Greatness

-For every stock out there screaming, "buy me," others simply give us a nudge and a nod.
-While all the attention might be focused on their five-star peers, we can sift through Motley Fool CAPS to find four-star stocks giving us the "high sign" that they're approaching greatness.
+For every stock out there screaming, "Buy me," others simply give us a nudge and a nod.
+While all the attention may be focused on their five-star peers, we can sift through Motley Fool CAPS to find four-star stocks giving us the "high sign" that they're approaching greatness.

 These opportunities -- including familiar names and beaten-down companies -- rank higher than most of the other 5,400 starred companies, and it pays to investigate their potential.
-For consideration today I have a pair of stocks on their way to fame and glory.
+For consideration today I've got a pair of stocks on their way to fame and glory.

 1-Year Revenue Growth

 1-Year EPS Growth

 |InterDigital (NAS: IDCC)||$1.6 billion||(24%)||(42%)||(31%)|

 |Southern Copper (NYS: SCCO)||$26.6 billion||32%||50%||(23%)|